-We know that light is electromagnetic radiation composed of several frequencies of radiations.
+We know that light is electromagnetic radiation composed of several frequencies of radiation.
 An ordinary light features a wide range of wavelengths with respective frequencies.
 Electromagnetic waves can travel in a vacuum at the speed of light.
-The electromagnetic spectrum includes a wide range of electromagnetic radiation, which includes many subranges that are known as portions, like ultraviolet rays or visible light.
-Microwaves, infrared light, ultraviolet light, X-rays and gamma-rays are some of the types of radiation included in the electromagnetic spectrum.
+The electromagnetic spectrum consists of a span of all electromagnetic radiation which further contains many subranges which are commonly referred to as portions.
+Microwaves, infrared light, ultraviolet light, X-rays and gamma-rays are types of radiation included in the electromagnetic spectrum.

 Let us know more about spectra and various types, along with their applications.